quasarbright/quasarbright.github.io/blog/typeInference/typeInference1.md

 The condition has to be a boolean and the two branches must have the same type.
 The whole expression has the same type as the branches.

-Now here are the "magic" instantiation and generalization rules:
+Now here are the rules for instantiating polymorphic schemes into mono types, and generalizing mono types into schemes:

 $$
 \frac